metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Required:

-- `requests` (Number) Requests defines how many requests per unit of time shouldbe allowed before rate limiting occurs.
+- `requests` (Number) Requests defines how many requests per unit of time should be allowed before rate limiting occurs.
-- `unit` (String) Unit defines the period of time within which requestsover the limit will be rate limited.
-Valid values are'second', 'minute' and 'hour'.
+- `unit` (String) Unit defines the period of time within which requests over the limit will be rate limited.
+Valid values are 'second', 'minute' and 'hour'.

 Optional:

-- `burst` (Number) Burst defines the number of requests above the requests perunit that should be allowed within a short period of time.
+- `burst` (Number) Burst defines the number of requests above the requests per unit that should be allowed within a short period of time.
-- `response_headers_to_add` (Attributes List) ResponseHeadersToAdd is an optional list of response headers toset when a request is rate-limited. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--local--response_headers_to_add))
+- `response_headers_to_add` (Attributes List) ResponseHeadersToAdd is an optional list of response headers to set when a request is rate-limited. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--local--response_headers_to_add))
-- `response_status_code` (Number) ResponseStatusCode is the HTTP status code to use for responsesto rate-limited requests.
-Codes must be in the 400-599 range(inclusive).
-If not specified, the Envoy default of 429 (TooMany Requests) is used.
+- `response_status_code` (Number) ResponseStatusCode is the HTTP status code to use for responses to rate-limited requests.
+Codes must be in the 400-599 range (inclusive).
+If not specified, the Envoy default of 429 (Too Many Requests) is used.

 <a id="nestedatt--spec--routes--rate_limit_policy--local--response_headers_to_add"></a>
 ### Nested Schema for `spec.routes.rate_limit_policy.local.response_headers_to_add`